Dale Carnegie

 Married Dorothy Price Vanderpool

-Married his former secretary Dorothy Price Vanderpool on November 5, 1944; she later played a major role running the company after his death.
+Married former secretary Dorothy Price Vanderpool (Nov 5, 1944); she later helped run the company and edited/preserved his work.

 Published How to Stop Worrying and Start Living

-In 1953 the institute moved its headquarters into a converted five-story brownstone warehouse in Manhattan.
+In 1953 Carnegie moved the institute's headquarters into a converted five-story brownstone in Manhattan.

 Company incorporated as Dale Carnegie & Associates, Inc.